conda-forge/setuptools_scm-feedstock/README.md

 Feedstock license: BSD 3-Clause

-Summary: The blessed package to manage your versions by scm tags
+Summary: The blessed package to manage your versions by scm tags.